rossetti/KSLBook/docs/05-Chapter5.md

 horizon simulations include:

--   A factory where you are interested in measuring the steady state throughput
+-   A factory where you are interested in measuring the steady state throughput.

--   A hospital emergency room which is open 24 hours a day, 7 days of week
+-   A hospital emergency room which is open 24 hours a day, 7 days of week.

--   A telecommunications system which is always operational
+-   A telecommunications system which is always operational.

 Infinite horizon simulations are often tied to systems that operate continuously and for which the long-run or steady state behavior needs